stmy/win-wasapi-capture/README.md

 ## How to build

 0. Clone [obs-studio repository](https://github.com/jp9000/obs-studio) first.
-1. clone this repository in `obs-studio/plugins`.
+1. Clone this repository into the `obs-studio/plugins` directory.
 2. Open `obs-studio/plugins/CMakeLists.txt`, then append a line `add_subdirectory(win-wasapi-capture)` just before the line `elseif(APPLE)`.
 3. Generate obs-studio solution with cmake (See <https://github.com/jp9000/obs-studio/wiki/Install-Instructions>).
 4. Build with generated solution.